Privacy

 We use Google Analytics 4 (GA4) to track aggregate site usage: which pages you visited, how long you stayed, what device you’re on, and which country you connected from.
 IP addresses are anonymized before they reach GA4.
 GA4 sets cookies named _ga and _ga_* that expire after 13 months.

-GA4 loads only if you click Accept on the cookie banner.
+For visitors connecting from the EEA, the UK, or Switzerland, GA4 loads only if you click Accept on the cookie banner.
 If you decline, GA4 never loads and no analytics cookies are set.
-Your choice is stored in your browser’s localStorage so the banner doesn’t reappear on every visit.
+Elsewhere, GA4 loads by default.
+A stored choice in your browser’s localStorage always wins on later visits, and the banner won’t reappear once you’ve decided.

 What we don’t do